junxit/us-congress-bills-109/metadata.md

 - 2006-07-20 — Placed on the Union Calendar, Calendar No. 335.
 - 2006-07-20 — Reported by the Committee on Resources.
 H. Rept.
 109-583.
 - 2006-07-20 — Reported by the Committee on Resources.
 H. Rept.
 109-583.
+- 2006-07-24 — Considered under suspension of the rules. (consideration: CR H5615-5616)
+- 2006-07-24 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3817.
+- 2006-07-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-07-24 — Mr. Walden (OR) moved to suspend the rules and pass the bill.
+- 2006-07-24 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5615)
+- 2006-07-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H5615)
+- 2006-07-25 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2006-11-16 — Passed Senate without amendment by Unanimous Consent.
+- 2006-11-16 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2006-11-16 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent. (consideration: CR S11106)
+- 2006-11-16 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent.(consideration: CR S11106)
+- 2006-11-17 — Message on Senate action sent to the House.
+- 2006-12-04 — Presented to President.
+- 2006-12-04 — Presented to President.
+- 2006-12-12 — Became Public Law No: 109-385.
+- 2006-12-12 — Became Public Law No: 109-385.
+- 2006-12-12 — Signed by President.
+- 2006-12-12 — Signed by President.